-By Tim Wilson on in Analysis with 2 Comments
+By Tim Wilson on in Analysis with No Comments

 There is not an analyst on the planet with more than a couple of weeks of experience who has not delivered an analysis that is flawed due to a mistake he made in pulling or analyzing the data.
 I’m not talking about messy or incomplete data.
 I’m talking about that sinking feeling when, following your delivery of analysis results, someone-somewhere-somehow points out that you made a mistake.

 Now, it’s been a while since I experienced that feeling for something I had produced. <Hold on for a second while I find a piece of wood to knock on… Okay.
 I’m back.> I think that’s because it’s an ugly enough feeling that I’ve developed techniques to minimize the chance that I experience it!

 As a blogger…I now feel compelled to write those down.

 I get it.
 There is a strong urge to skip QA’ing your analysis!